Vasyl Stefanyk: Early years

 Vasyl Stefanyk was born on May 14, 1871, in the village of Rusiv in the family of a well-to-do peasant.
 He was born in the historical region of Pokuttia, then part of Austria-Hungary.
 Today it is part of Kolomyia Raion, Ivano-Frankivsk Oblast.
 He died on December 7, 1936, in the same village, Rusiv, at that time the part of Poland.

 His primary education Stefanyk was at the Sniatyn City school.
 He later studied at Polish gymnasia in Kolomyia and Drohobych.
-He was expelled from the Kolomea gymnasium for the participation in a revolutionary group.
+He was expelled from the Kolomyia gymnasium for the participation in a revolutionary group.
 He eventually graduated from the Drohobych gymnasium, and enrolled in the University of Kraków in 1892.

 In culture

 Stefanyk's "Blue Book" was republished in Ukraine in 1966 under the title "The Maple Leaves" in an edition lavishly illustrated by Mykhaylo Turovsky.

 Three stories from the "Blue Book" were the basis of the classic Ukrainian 1968 film "The Stone Cross" by Leonid Osyka.